 News and Announcements

-Check in here for our latest news and announcements
+Check in here for information on our educational Outreach, workshops, and events

 After a hiatus of two years due to the pandemic, we have welcomed FaSTRAC and GSRAC recipients on-site this summer.
 Assistant Professor Natalia Gonzalez-Pech and her student, Nicholas Figueroa, from Department of Chemistry in Hope College will be hosted by Professor Yu-Sheng Chen.
 We have 3 GSRAC recipients this year: Pedro Bertolini and Luis Ortuno Macias from...